Simple and Honest Confidence Intervals in Nonparametric Regression: Applications

-The choice of $p$ depends on the order of the derivative the researcher wishes to bound and it determines the order of local polynomial.
-Since local linear estimators are the most popular in practice, we recommend $p=2$ as a default choice.
-In this case, both the Epanechnikov and the triangular kernel are nearly optimal.
-For $\SC$, the results of \citet{low97}, \citet{CaLo04} and \citet{ArKoNov17optimal} imply that to maintain honesty over the whole function class, a researcher must choose the constant a priori, rather than attempting to use a data-driven method.
-We therefore recommend that, whenever possible, problem-specific knowledge be used to decide what choice of $\SC$ is reasonable a priori, and that one considers a range of plausible values by way of sensitivity analysis.\footnote{These negative results contrast with more positive results for estimation.
-See \citet{lepski90}, who proposes a data-driven method that automates the choice of both $p$ and $\SC$.} If additional restrictions on $f$ are imposed, a data-driven method for choosing $\SC$ may be feasible.
-In Appendix~\ref{rot_sec}, we describe a rule-of-thumb method based on the suggestion in \citet[][Chapter 4.2]{fg96}.
+Appropriate choice of the smoothness constant is key to implementing our method.
+Since the smoothness classes we consider are convex, the results of \citet{low97}, \citet{CaLo04} and \citet{ArKo18optimal} imply that, to maintain honesty over the whole function class, a researcher must choose $\SC$ a priori, rather than attempting to use a data-driven method.\footnote{These negative results contrast with more positive results for estimation.
+See, for example, \citet{lepski90} who, in the context of estimating the value of the regression function at a point, proposes a data-driven method that automates the choice of both $p$ and $\SC$.} We therefore recommend that, whenever possible, problem-specific knowledge be used to decide what choice of $\SC$ is reasonable a priori, and that one consider a range of plausible values by way of sensitivity analysis.\footnote{ As is well-known, if the final bandwidth choice is influenced by such sensitivity analysis, the resulting CI may undercover, even if the estimator is unbiased.
+In this case, one can combine our method with the bandwidth snooping adjustment of \citet{ArKo18snooping}.}

-For the standard error $\hatse(\hrmse, k)$, many choices are available in the literature.
-In our Monte Carlo and application, we use a nearest-neighbor estimator discussed in Appendix~\ref{se_sec}.
-To compute $\hrmse$, one can plug in the constant $\SC$ (discussed above) along with estimates of $d$, and $\sigma^{2}(0)$.
-Alternatively, one can plug in $\SC$ and an estimate of the function $\sigma^2(\cdot)$ to the formula for the finite-sample RMSE\@.
-See Appendix~\ref{hrmse_computation_sec} for details.
+If one imposes additional restrictions on $f$ that make the parameter space for $f$ non-convex, a data-driven method for choosing $\SC$ may be feasible.\footnote{ An alternative to restricting the parameter space is to change the notion of coverage.
+For example, in the context of constructing confidence bands for a regression function $f(x)$, \citet{hall_simple_2013} propose bands that have an average coverage property in that the bands achieve coverage of $f(x)$ for a random subset of values of $x$.
+This subset may vary with the unknown regression function and the realized sample.} In \begin{NoHyper}\Cref{data-driven_bw_sec_append}\end{NoHyper}, we consider a restriction which relates $\SC$ to a global polynomial approximation to the regression function.
+In particular, the restriction formalizes the notion that the second derivative in a neighborhood of zero is bounded by the maximum second derivative of a $\tilde{p}$th order global polynomial approximation.
+Heuristically, such restriction will hold if the local smoothness of $f$ is no smaller than its smoothness at large scales.